-To display the switch's SNMP Engine ID, open the Management folder, and then the SNMPV3 folder.
-Next, click on the SNMP Engine ID link.
-This will open the SNMP Engine ID Configuration page, as shown below.
+To display the switch's SNMP Engine ID, open the SNMP Manager folder and click on the SNMP Engine ID link.
+This will open the SNMP Engine ID Configuration window, as shown below.

 Figure 18-12.
 SNMP Engine ID Configuration